 Program Facilitator: RPI Coding&&Community (C&&C)

-Students will learn about growing plants in space and space foods.
-In the Art Technically Astrobotany workshop, students will taste test freeze dried food, view a grow-light demo, and tour Controlled Environment Agriculture facilities at RPI’s Center for Lighting Enabled Systems and Applications (LESA).
+Students will learn about growing plants in space and space foods, taste test freeze dried food, view a grow-light demo, tour Controlled Environment Agriculture facilities at RPI’s Center for Lighting Enabled Systems and Applications (LESA), and learn about educational opportunities with NASA.

 Program Facilitator: RPI Engineering Ambassadors (EA)

-Program Facilitator: Center for Materials, Devices, and Integrated Systems
+Program Facilitator: Center for Architecture Science and Ecology